-Creating a Data Leak Prevention (DLP) policy in Zaperon allows administrators to detect, monitor, and prevent the unauthorized movement of sensitive data across applications and endpoints.
-DLP policies help protect regulated, confidential, and business-critical information by inspecting content in real time and enforcing security actions such as Log or Block.
+Creating a Data Leak Prevention (DLP) policy in Zaperon enables administrators to detect, monitor, and prevent unauthorized data movement across applications, endpoints, clipboards, and storage media.
+Zaperon DLP policies help protect regulated, confidential, and business-critical data by inspecting content in real time and enforcing security actions such as Log or Block before a data leak occurs.

 Organizations create DLP policies to reduce the risk of data breaches and accidental data exposure.
 Common reasons include: